Infinite Spinning Top (01/16/2026)

 Generating Spin

 Going into this project, my one rule was that everything that generates spin in the spinning top must be located within the shell of the top.
-I think this best preserved the idea of what a spinning top is: self-contained.
+This best preserved the idea of what a spinning top is: self-contained.
 This rules out those “perpetual motion" machines that you might see with an electromagnet inside the platform.
 This also rules out any electric spinning top that has a motor that directly spins the top on a surface.
 Ruling these ideas out, my mind immediately turned to reaction wheels as they seemed to be the most obvious way to generate spin in a body.
 Reaction wheels are devices used to rotate or stabilize a system.
 They’re most commonly used in satellites to allow them to orient themselves in the vacuum of space.
-To experiment with the idea of a reaction wheel, I built one.
 The two main ingredients of a reaction wheel are a motor and a weighted wheel.
 Reaction wheels work under the principle of conservation of angular momentum.
 Since the total angular momentum of the system must be conserved, when the motor accelerates and therefore applies a torque to the weighted wheel, the weighted wheel must then also apply an equal and opposite torque back onto the motor.
 This causes the base of the motor to accelerate in the opposite direction.
 Another way of looking at this is through the lens of Newton’s 3rd law.
+For every action there is an equal and opposite reaction.

 While reaction wheels can generate spin in an object, they have one important caveat.
 They can’t generate spin continuously because motors can’t accelerate forever.
 When a reaction wheel motor reaches its top speed, this is known as saturation.
 The easy way to desaturate a reaction wheel is to decelerate the motor, but in doing so, you essentially undo your previously generated spin.
 One way I thought about getting around this was to mount the motor on a one-way bearing to allow it to desaturate without undoing the previously generated spin, but this method would require periodic accelerating and decelerating phases, which would be super choppy and inefficient.

 To solve the issue, I turned to eccentric rotating masses (ERMs).
-These are essentially motors with an off-center weight mounted on the motor’s shaft.
-When the motor spins the off-center weight, it generates a ton of vibrations.
+These are essentially motors that spin an off-center weight, generating a ton of vibrations.
 This is the same technology that creates the buzzing in your phone, the vibrations in electric toothbrushes, and the haptic feedback in game controllers.
 So how do vibrations help create circular motion in a spinning top?
 Well, imagine swishing a ball in a bowl.
 Let’s say that the ball is the tip of the spinning top and the bowl is the surface that the top spins on.
 By adding “vibrations” to the bowl by swishing it around, you generate circular motion in the ball.
 So by putting an ERM in a spinning, you can essentially generate spin through vibrations.
+Another way to think about this is that the off-center weight causes the top to lean in one direction, so when the weight spins, the top wants to lean in all directions super fast, which generates spin.

 The Design

-The design of the core of the spinning top features a 1202.5 11000KV Brushless Motor, an off-center weight machined from aluminum 6061, a 1s 150 mAh Li-Po battery, a XIAO nRF52840 microcontroller, a 1S 4A ESC, and a switch.
-These specific electronic hardware were chosen mainly due to their small size.
-The battery can be recharged through the XIAO as the XIAO has a built-in charger circuit.
-The core was designed to be as compact as possible without much regard for how balanced it was.
-Due to this, I designed the top of the core to have holes for screws so that I could use screws as counterweights to balance out the core.
-To balance the core I used a technique called static balancing, where the core was mounted in such a way that it was free to spin, allowing the core’s heavy spots to drop to the bottom due to gravity.
+The design of the core of the spinning top features a 1202.5 11000KV Brushless Motor, an aluminum off-center weight, a 1s 150 mAh Li-Po battery, a XIAO nRF52840 microcontroller, a 1S 4A ESC, and a switch.
+These specific electronic hardware were chosen mainly d ue to their small size.
+The battery can be recharged through the XIAO since the XIAO has a built-in charger circuit.
+I originally designed the core to be as compact as possible, without much regard for how well it was balanced.
+To balance the core, I redesigned the top of the core to have holes for screws so that I could use the screws as counterweights.
+I used a technique called static balancing to pinpoint where to put the screws.
+This method required the core to be freely spinning, allowing the core’s heavy spots to drop to the bottom due to gravity.
+Then, the screw counterweight can be placed opposite to these heavy spots.

 Design Optimization